tidy-finance/website/docs/20_data.md

 ## Setting up a database

 Now that we have downloaded some data from the web into the memory of our R session, let us set up a database to store that information for future use.
+We will use the data stored in this database throughout the following chapters, but you could alternatively implement a different strategy and replace the respective code.

 There are many ways to set up and organize a database, depending on the use case.
 For our purpose, the most efficient way is to use an [SQLite](https://www.sqlite.org/index.html) database, which is the C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
 Note that [SQL](https://en.wikipedia.org/wiki/SQL) (Structured Query Language) is a standard language for accessing and manipulating databases, and it heavily inspired the `dplyr` functions.
 We refer to [this tutorial](https://www.w3schools.com/sql/sql_intro.asp) for more information on SQL.

 There are two packages that make working with SQLite in R very simple: `RSQLite` embeds the SQLite database engine in R and `dbplyr` is the database back-end for `dplyr`.
 These packages allow to set up a database to remotely store tables and use these remote database tables as if they are in-memory data frames by automatically converting `dplyr` into SQL.
 Check out the [RSQLite](https://cran.r-project.org/web/packages/RSQLite/vignettes/RSQLite.html) and [dbplyr vignettes](https://db.rstudio.com/databases/sqlite/) for more information.